 Some exams include open questions for which you need to write a longer answer.
-In this article we have compiled tips and advice on how to deal with this type of exam in remote learning.
+In this article we have compiled tips and advice on how to deal with this type of exam in remote studying.

 The psychologist Ruth C. Cohn once said: “We have little time, so let us proceed slowly.”
 This also applies to writing under pressure: Prepare – Write – Revise.